Design Methodology within OpenTitan

 are checked in.

 There is an over-arching build file in the repository under

 hw/Makefile that builds all of the

 This is used by an Azure Pipelines pre-submit check script to ensure that the source files produce a generated file that is identical to the one being submitted.

-The process for getting started with a design involves many steps, including getting clarity on its purpose, its feature set, authorship, documentation, etc. These are discussed in the Getting Started with a Design document.
+The process for getting started with a design involves many steps, including getting clarity on its purpose, its feature set, authorship, documentation, etc. These are discussed in the Getting Started Designing Hardware document.

 FPGA vs Silicon